Cascade Campus

 Description

 The PCC Theatre Arts (TA) program offers a wide variety of courses primarily on the Sylvania campus, and occasionally on the Rock Creek and the Cascade campuses.
-The Sylvania based program produces three main-stage productions per school year, one each in the Fall, Winter and Spring terms, with no summer productions scheduled.
-The plays we produce are selected to offer as many opportunities for all students to practice hands-on skills in all areas of theatre production.
-The titles over the last decade have spanned great works by Shakespeare, Caryl Churchill, Jane Austen, Thornton Wilder, Oscar Wilde, Euripides, Andrew Lloyd Webber, Mary Zimmerman, Tom Stoppard, Noel Coward, Lin-Manuel Miranda, Stan Sakai and Orson Welles among other notable dramatists.
+The Sylvania based program produces three main-stage productions per school year, one each in the fall, winter and spring terms, with no summer productions scheduled.
+The plays we produce are selected to offer as many opportunities for all of our students to practice hands-on skills in all areas of theatre production.
+The play titles over the last decade have spanned great works by Shakespeare, Caryl Churchill, Jane Austen, Thornton Wilder, Lucille Fletcher, Jeffrey Hatcher, Oscar Wilde, Euripides, Andrew Lloyd Webber, Mary Zimmerman, Tom Stoppard, Noel Coward, Lin-Manuel Miranda, Stan Sakai and Orson Welles among other notable dramatists.

 The Sylvania campus’ Performing Arts Center (PAC) houses a state-of-the-art proscenium multi-use theater and facility, which doubles as PCC’s most popular rental facility for over 800 annual events.
 The skills taught in TA program classes and productions allow students to qualify for paid work in the PAC's numerous rentals throughout the academic year, often leading to further employment in the greater Portland metro theatre community.

-The Sylvania TA program embraces collaboration, equity, diversity and inclusion onstage as well as in the classroom with our main-stage productions.
+The Sylvania TA program embraces collaboration, equity, diversity and inclusion onstage, offstage, and in the classroom.
 Our popular productions utilize students in all roles; actors, technicians, crew and designers, all of whom collaborate with professional staff, faculty and guest artists.
 The TA courses at Sylvania prepare community college students in the arts of fundamentals and intermediate acting; beginning and advanced improvisation; fundamentals and intermediate scenic, costume, lighting, and make-up design; backstage crew positions; stage management and stagecraft.

 The Sylvania TA program follows a two-year cycle, including a bi-annual commitment to Classical, a Musical, Diverse Playwrights, and an American Classic.
 Students are required to take credit courses when involved in TA productions at all levels, and varying credit options are available.
 Auditions and crew assignments are open to all, where prior experience is also acknowledged with greater responsibility and the possibilities of crew leadership and assistant design when appropriate.

 Theatre Arts courses provide a nurturing atmosphere for exploration of this collaborative and compelling art form.
-In addition, the popular student Short Play Festival showcases short works directed, acted, crewed and designed by PCC students.
 The Theatre Arts Club, when active, also produces short works, occasional original works and staged readings.
 The popular Improvisation Club (PANTS) has performed regularly in the past and has won local acclaim and competitions.

 The emerging TA program at the Rock Creek and Cascade Campuses may include courses in Acting, Improvisation, Theatre Appreciation, and collaborative classes with Multimedia (Acting for Camera and Directing Actors for the Camera) at Cascade, and Occupational Therapy with Pacific University.
 In the past, Cascade offered a devised performance, an original piece created jointly by students and faculty.